Alper1718/Ali-Sahin-Language/README.md

 - `nejatjobs functionname { ... }` - Define a function with the specified `functionname`.
 Code inside the curly braces will execute when the function is called.
 - To **call** a function, simply write its name anywhere in the program.

+### File Importing

+- `unibrow filename` - Import functions from another `.alisahin` file.
+The filename can include or omit the `.alisahin` extension.

+### Overriding Functions

+- `overdrive` - Use this keyword before `unibrow` to enable function overriding.
+This allows imported functions to overwrite existing ones.

 ## Installation